GameClay/FlightlessManicotti/README.markdown

 * String management.
 * File format conversion.

 This is intentional.
-One of the most important goals of the runtime is __Keep it small__ and these tasks are not real-time tasks.
+These are not real-time tasks and should, instead, be performed in script.

 ## Scripting
 _Scripting will never be fast enough._